The primary goal of all businesses is to sell their products and services to customers.

 3. Bandwagon Effect

-The bandwagon effect is another powerful cognitive bias that influences the conscious thought processes of users.
+The bandwagon effect is another powerful cognitive bias influencing users’ conscious thought processes.
 It illustrates the tendency of an individual to engage in certain activities just because other people are doing them.
 In other words, their behaviour and thoughts are shaped by public opinion instead of their own.

-Apple’s marketing strategy is one good example of the bandwagon effect in play.
-Since the brand and its products are popular among the majority, an individual may be tempted to buy an Apple product, even if they do not need it.
+Apple’s marketing strategy is one good example of the bandwagon effect.
+Since the brand and its products are popular among the majority, individuals may be tempted to buy an Apple product, even if they do not need it.

 Even a smaller brand can use this bias to its advantage if it is fashionable enough.
 If it is marketed as flashy and glamorous, it will definitely attract the general public’s interest.
-Once it becomes popular and everybody starts talking about the brand, the bandwagon effect can drive sales.
+The bandwagon effect can drive sales once it becomes popular and everybody starts talking about the brand.

 4. Compromise Effect